mca-lab/harsh_BigDataProject/README.md

 This project analyzes video game sales and market trends using a Big Data pipeline built with **Python**, **PySpark**, and **Docker**.
 The analysis compares PlayStation performance against global market trends to answer key research questions about the gaming industry.

 **Research Questions:**
-- How can we use predictive analytics to forecast PlayStation sales and identify market winners?
+- How can we use predictive analytics to analyze PlayStation sales and identify market winners?
 - What are the performance differences between PlayStation and the overall gaming market in terms of genres and regional sales?

 ---